Dorothy Warburton: Early life and education

 Dorothy Pamela DeMontmerency was born in the town of Galt, Ontario on January 12, 1936.
 Her father worked as an industrial chemist while her mother stayed at home to take care of her and her siblings.
 She took a liking to biology and natural history from an early age and was especially interested in cytogenetics.
 This interest carried her through her education and she graduated from McGill University in 1957 with a degree in genetics.
 She continued her work in genetics at McGill under well-known medical geneticist Clarke Fraser.
 She completed her doctoral degree in 1961 where her work focused on the recurrence risk of spontaneous abortions.

 Career

-In 1964, Dorothy moved to New York City and took a position as a faculty member at Barnard College of Columbia University.
+In 1964, Warburton moved to New York City and took a position as a faculty member at Barnard College of Columbia University.
 Here, she started training as a human cytogeneticist in the Department of Obstetrics and Gynecology at the Columbia University College of Physicians and Surgeons.
 Through her time working in the department she quickly recognized the need for a clinical genetic testing lab in the area.
-In 1969, she founded the Cytogenetics Laboratory at the NewYork-Presbyterian Hospital and Babie's Hospital that was affiliated with the College of Physicians and Surgeons.
+In 1969, she founded the Cytogenetics Laboratory at the NewYork-Presbyterian Hospital and Babies Hospital that was affiliated with the College of Physicians and Surgeons.
 She was director of the lab for 37 years and remained an associate director until her death.
-Dorothy’s research over the years of her career centered on four overlapping themes:
+Warburton's research over the years of her career centered on four overlapping themes: